-Running the findme command causes the device's LEDs to alternately flash green and amber at a rate of 1 Hz.
+When you use the findme command, the device's LEDs alternately flash green and amber at a rate of 1 Hz.
 If the device has no amber LED, then the green LED will flash on/off at a rate of 1 Hz.